 Can the causes of nighttime diarrhea be different for puppies, adults, and senior dogs?

-Puppies are more likely to eat things that they shouldn’t just due to their curious nature and propensity to chew.
+Puppies are more likely to eat things that they shouldn’t, just due to their curious nature and propensity to chew.
 Puppies are also highly susceptible to infections since their immune systems are still developing.
 Senior dogs are also more susceptible to infections due to a decline in immune function with age and other underlying health conditions.
-Senior dogs may also be more likely to have stress-related diarrhea because their cognitive health is declining and they are less accepting of change.
+Senior dogs may also be more likely to have stress-related diarrhea because their cognitive health is declining, and they are less accepting of change.

-What if my dog has diarrhea at night but everything else seems normal?
+What if my dog has diarrhea at night, but everything else seems normal?

-What if my dog has diarrhea at night and also vomiting?
+What if my dog is also vomiting?